DataAccess2020/2020-teamFSV/README.md

 In the first plot, we observe the years *2007, 2011, 2015, and 2019*.
 What we notice here is that the right wing has the majority of votes in all the four years, collecting more than 25% of the votes in all the cases.
 The left and the center follow, and their shares of votes are more close to each other, obtaining about 20% of votes for the left and about 15% for the center, in all the years considered.
 We can also point to the fact that the results for right and left see a minimum in 2019 in respect to the years considered.

+### Plot two

+In the second plot, we observe tye years *1991, 1995, 1999 and 2003*.
+The first thing that comes to our attention is how the situation changes from 1991 to 2003: the center was the political position that gained more votes in 1991, and it became the last of the three in 2003.
+What happen is that the center had about 20% of votes in 1991, then its results decreased a little in 1995 and 1999, and then tye were about 15% in 2003.
+On the other hand, the left went from having less than 20% of votes in 1991, to having about 24% in 2003.
+The most accelerating was the right, which started with a little more than 10% in 1991, reached 15% in 1995, got about 23% of votes in 1999 and over 25% in 2003.
+So in 2003 the right reached the result that it then kept for the four subsequent elections.